 After graduating from the Photography Institute, Deborah entrenched herself into her craft, continuing her studies and expanding her subject matter to include Home Interiors and Architecture, Fine Art and Landscape, and Nature photography.
-Her dedication has resulted in her work being featured in many local and regional magazines ,competitions and venues, as well as abroad.
+Her dedication has resulted in her work being featured in many local, regional and national publications and magazines.
 Deb strives to achieve a well composed image, captured with technical excellence, and processed with deep emotion leading to gripping, compelling, and truly captivating imagery.

 In Deb’s Interior and Architectural work, she partners with leading builders, architects, and designers in the Carolinas, Georgia, Florida, and Houston areas, to produce clean and compelling professional photography for their websites, television advertisements, and print use.

-Deborah skillfully uses all of the tools at her disposal, including the latest software and social media, to broaden her business and follower base.
+Deborah skillfully uses the very latest gear and techniques, including the state-of-the-art software and social media, to broaden her business and follower base.
 She is very active on "facebook" where she happily shares her "Tips and Tricks" with other photography aficionados.
-There she showcases her most current work and has monthly giveaways to pique interest.
 Deborah also leads hands-on on-site workshops around the WNC area, teaching others how to capture images of sunsets, mountains, and waterfalls to elevate their skill level and how to pull the most out of every scene to evoke emotion.
 (If interested, you can find out more details on her facebook page, www.facebook.com/DeborahScannellPhotography)

 It is said that Ms. Scannell's work has a "three dimensional" visual affect which she creates through her ability to perfectly capture the play of light on a scene.
-Deborah has recently dedicated a new gallery on her website devoted to the the subject of light appropriately named, “The Light Chaser.”
-To clarify, Deborah says, "Photography is the intersection of composition, light, and timing.
+Deborah says, "Photography is the intersection of composition, light, and timing.
 Sometimes it is the absence of light and what is NOT in the image that makes a good image.
 Knowing what to leave out could be as important as what to include."
 Continuing, she explains, "The absence of light is as important as light itself, as this is what gives shape and form to the subject of your image.
 Light cannot exist without darkness, and it’s that contrast that I work with.
 Revealing the gradients between light and dark is what we, as photographers, do.
 It is our artist's pallet."

 Deborah says, "You get one chance to make a first and lasting impression, so make it count!"
 To coin a very old and very true phrase, "A picture is worth a thousand words."
 In Deborah Scannell's case, it is worth a thousand emotions as well.